Breast Cancer – A Detail Discussion, Symptoms, Causes, Risk, Prevention & More

 Increasing age: Increases the risk of it’s as your age.

-A personal history of breast conditions: If there is a breast biopsy, then in-city (LCIS) or chest’s metabolic hyperglycemia is found, but breast cancer risk is high.
+History of breast conditions: If there is a breast biopsy, then in-city (LCIS) or chest’s metabolic hyperglycemia is found, but breast cancer risk is high.

-Inherited genes that increase cancer risk: Some genetic mutations that increase the risk of it can be passed from parents to children.
+Inherited genes that increase cancer risk: Some genetic mutations that increase the risk of it can be pass from parents to children.
 These genes can increase your risk of it and other cancers, but they do not inevitably lead to cancer.

 Having never been pregnant: Women who are not pregnant, one or more of pregnant women have more risk of it.